… Plus Everything else you’ve always wanted to know!

 Nitrogen is colorless, odorless and tasteless, making it impossible to detect if things go awry.
 When liquid nitrogen spills into a small, sealed off environment it begins to boil at room temperature, expelling gas.
-This nitrogen gas literally sucks all the oxygen out of the room, making air in the enclosure unbreathable.
-The lack of oxygen can lead to death of an employee by inert gas asphyxiation.
+This nitrogen gas literally sucks all the oxygen out of the room, making the air in the enclosure unbreathable.
+The lack of oxygen can lead to the death of an employee by inert gas asphyxiation.

 At negative 320 degrees Fahrenheit, nitrogen is dangerously frigid.
 Any contact with human skin is devastating, causing damage instantly.

 Removing employee’s potential exposure to nitrogen while the tanks are being moved during transportation will significantly reduce the chance of a catastrophic incident.
 Taking extra safety precautions will also put your employee’s minds at ease while working.